Inheritance: set up the heritage reserve with the family pact

 Children are the forced heirs.
 In this regard, they have a minimum share in their parents' inheritance .
 In principle, they cannot be deprived of this.
 Therefore, if the parents’ consent to donations or legacies which infringe on this reserve, the children may reduce these donations and legacies to preserve their share, at the opening of this inheritance.

 However, since 2007, the family pact allows forced heirs to give up on the reduction action in advance.
 Previously a protected heir could do so during death but in advance.
 Such a surrender was perceived as a pact on future inheritance, prohibited by our law.

-What are the effects of a family agreement?
+What is the impact of the family pact?

-A family agreement has to be recorded in an authentic deed signed by two notaires.
-The instrument must expressly state the name of the beneficiary of the waiver and mention all its legal consequences.
+The family pact is an authentic act which is signed by two notaries.
+This act must expressly specify the beneficiary of the waiver and mention all of the legal consequences.

-Furthermore, the consent of the person who is waiving their right and of the donor are essential.
-The renunciant must not be an emancipated minor, a minor under guardianship (unless he is assisted by his guardian) or under guardianship (unless authorized by the family council).
+Moreover, the consent of the person surrendering, and the donor are necessary.
+The person surrendering cannot be an emancipated minor, an adult under legal guardianship (except if the latter is assisted by his guardian) or under supervision (except if he is authorized by the family council)

 - My brother and I inherited a house when our parents died.
 My brother refuses to pay his share of the property tax.
 Are we in solidarity and do I have to pay for it?

 - On the web, it is mentioned that the deed which is listing people who will receive the inheritance costs €57,69.
 My notary asks me €250.
 Are his fees priced?

 - Is a notary compulsory in an inheritance partition?